People

 lerato.chondoma@ubc.ca

-As the Associate Director for the Indigenous Research Support Initiative, Lerato plays a strategic role in providing support to Indigenous communities, researchers and other partners working on Indigenous research collaborations.
-She works to understand how systems, policy and procedure can support Indigenous collaborations and address systemic racism on individual and system-wide levels.
+As the inaugural Associate Director for the Indigenous Research Support Initiative, Lerato plays a strategic role in providing support to Indigenous communities, researchers and other partners working on Indigenous research collaborations.
+Lerato works to understand how policy, systems and procedures can enable reciprocal and ethical relationships in community-university research collaborations and how these support Indigenous engagement and address systemic racism on individual and system-wide levels.

-Lerato has more than 15 years’ combined experience in anti-racism work, community-based research, economic and social development with Indigenous communities, legal consulting and employment equity law.
+Lerato has more than 18 years’ combined experience in anti-racism, community-based research, economic and social development with Indigenous communities, policy development and employment equity law.
 She has worked across a range of specializations including law, business and economic development, natural resources, community wellbeing, and government relations.

 Sam Filipenko, Research Program Manager